 One of the most dangerous occurrences you can find when testing a meter is a hot socket.
 Typically caused by loose connections, hot sockets can be the cause of safety hazards such as house fires.
-Today, we’ll spend a little time looking at hot sockets and how to prevent them before they become a major safety concern, as well as the role that energy meter testing equipment plays in maintaining the safety of the meter.
+Today, we’ll spend a little time looking at how to guard against hot sockets, as well as the role that energy meter testing equipment plays in maintaining the safety of the meter.

 What is a Hot Socket?

 A hot socket is a term used to describe the damaged caused to the meter by overheating.
 Caused by poor connections, hot sockets become more dangerous the longer they’re left untreated and can be the cause of as many as 1,000 house fires per year.
 Many times, these issues can be stopped before they start with proper energy meter testing and utilization of proper equipment for testing energy meters.

 What Problems Can Hot Sockets Cause?